maphub/maphub-portal/README.md

 # About

 MapHub is a Web portal for annotating online historic maps.

+## Prerequisites

+- Ruby 1.9.3
+- Ruby Gems
+- Java VM (for solr)

 ## Running Maphub in Development Mode